Catch up on your super

 If you’re aged between 67 and 74,

-you’ll need to meet a work test to make concessional contributions – you need to have done at least 40 hours of paid work in any consecutive 30-day period that financial year (unless eligible for the work test exemption1).
+you’ll need to meet a work test to make concessional contributions – you need to have done at least 40 hours of paid work in a consecutive 30-day period that financial year (unless eligible for the work test exemption1).
 You can’t make voluntary concessional contributions once you reach the age of 75.

 2. Your ‘total super balance’